joannesong/AC-Android/lessons/project-management/README.md

 #### Tech lead

-Nominate a tech lead at your first project meeting.
-The tech lead will be responsible for hosting the Trello board and Github repository, facilitating daily stand-up and checking in with team members to ensure features are pushed, reviewed and merged into the master branch as they are completed.
+Nominate tech lead / project manager at your first project meeting.
+The project manager will be responsible for hosting the Trello board while the Tech lead will be responsable for hosting the Github repository.
+The project manager should facilitate daily stand-ups and check-in in with team members to ensure features are pushed.
+The Tech Lead should then review each feature and merge them into the master branch as they are completed.

 #### Project planning / Sprint planning